 "Mistress, I wish to join the companies."
 His voice was clear, and the finality in the spoken words left no doubt that they were meant to be taken as a statement rather than a request.
-Idrin wasn't surprised by the straightforwardness of his manner: her contact with the Rohirrim these last days had taught her that they were a direct people not fond of overtures.
+Idrin wasn't surprised by the straightforwardness of his manner: her contact with the Rohirrim these last days had taught her that they were a direct people not fond of circuitous talk.
 And even though she had wished it otherwise, she was prepared for this broach of subject.

 "Your leg has not yet mended," she replied.
 "Going into battle will only result in the wound reopening."
 She might have been indulgent during their stroll that morning, keeping her peace when he tested his limits and walked without the support of crutches, but this was wholly different.